microsoft/AI-Developer-Plugin-for-Eclipse/README.md

 ## Prerequisites
 An Azure subscription  https://azure.microsoft.com/en-us/free/ai-services/

-The Code generation works with GPT 4 or GPT 3.5 Turbo Model
+The Code generation works with GPT 4 or GPT 3.5 Turbo Model.
+Ensure your access includes one of this model.

 Eclipse IDE Minimum Version: 2023-03 (4.27.0)